philbedard/gnmi_tui/README.md

 # gNMI Telemetry TUI

-A terminal UI application that subscribes to gNMI streaming telemetry and auto-refreshes with human-readable updates.
+A terminal UI application that subscribes to gNMI streaming telemetry, can select specific paths for granular monitoring with text based graphing.

+98% created using AI tools :)

 ## Features